kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 - **Any:** Return data at any resource version.
 The newest available resource version is preferred, but strong consistency is not required; data at any resource version may be served.
-It is possible for the request to return data at a much older resource version that the client has previously observed, particularly in high availabiliy configurations, due to partitions or stale caches.
+It is possible for the request to return data at a much older resource version that the client has previously observed, particularly in high availability configurations, due to partitions or stale caches.
 Clients that cannot tolerate this should not use this semantic.
 - **Not older than:** Return data at least as new as the provided resourceVersion.
 The newest available data is preferred, but any data not older than the provided resourceVersion may be